-This Easter morning, was no exception as our discussion turned to positive role models and the desirable characteristics they must exude.
+This Easter morning was no exception as our discussion turned to qualities of a positive role model and the desirable characteristics they must exude.
 Given the fact that my husband and son are both comic book junkies, it was no surprise when they unanimously opined that we need a Batman to restore our country’s equilibrium.

-While other superheroes possess many attributes of a good role model, Batman is more relatable.
+While other superheroes possess many qualities of a positive role model, Batman is more relatable.
 He’s human.
 A tortured soul (grief-driven).
 A superhero with no superpowers which makes him more appealing to adults and children, alike.

 A story of a young boy, Bruce Wayne, who witnessed the murder of his parents.

 This tragic event had such a profound effect that Bruce commits to fighting injustice wherever and whenever it presented itself, with the ultimate goal of leaving the world a better place than it began.

 Bruce spent much of his time in various universities, and is well versed in a myriad of disciplines, holding advanced degrees in biology, chemistry, criminology, physics, and computer science, and lesser degrees in criminal justice, engineering, and forensic sciences.

 Since he possessed no super powers, Bruce relied on his inheritance, athletic prowess, and superior intellect to design and construct his crime-fighting arsenal, which would later prepare the Dark Knight for his war on crime.